 I’m downstairs in a small alcove of the Chelsea’s lobby, trying to write a letter of rebuke to Jon Landau.
-From what he said at lunch, he’s turning our Interview article into a PR piece for Bruce’s upcoming album.
+From what he said at lunch, he’s turning our Interview article into a PR piece for Bruce Springsteen’s upcoming album.
 Since he’s the producer of the album I feel he’s just using us for his own ends.
 I think about writing Bruce, knowing he’ll take our side.
 On the other hand, I really want to confront Landau.
 He denigrates what we’ve done to reinvigorate the lame music industry for which he shills.
 All we do is have fun with the music and entertain.
-Bruce tried to be more than an entertainer.
-He aspired to be a street poet like Dylan and got distracted from being entertaining.
+Bruce tries to be more than an entertainer.
+He aspires to be a street poet like Dylan and got distracted from being entertaining.
 Hell, I got distracted while having sex with Jack this morning.
 We’re not little automatons putting out songs for music executives.
 I’m getting distracted again.

 A tall thin older man comes over after observing my tribulations over the rebuttal I want to write before Landau submits his piece.

 “Hi.
 I’m Bill.
 Are you a writer?” he asks.

 “Naw.
 I’m just a high school kid.
 I’m trying to write a letter to a real writer.
 I have too many thoughts to get started.”

 “Come up to my room.
 I have a magic typewriter that can help you.”

 I’m more than a bit suspicious of his ulterior motives, but he doesn’t look strong enough to hurt a flea.
 Why not?
 A magic typewriter is what I need.

 His room is small and packed with books and papers.
 It also has a faint odor which reminds me of Robby’s vomit.
 I’m feeling ill at ease.